A statement you can get from us if you aren’t eligible for Medicare and want to claim the Medicare levy exemption.

 - Belgium, or

-People who can certify documents are also on the List of authorised witnesses on the Attorney-General’s Department website.
-You can use this list if you're overseas.
+There are lots of people who can certify documents.
+See the list of authorised witnesses on the Attorney-General’s Department website.

 Submit your form

-Send your form and supporting documents to the Medicare Entitlement Statement Unit by email or post.
+Submit your form and supporting documents by email or post.
+Send them to the Medicare Entitlement Statement Unit.

 To avoid delays:

-- use the latest version of the form on our website - we won't accept old printed versions
+- use the form on our website - we won't accept old printed versions

 - send certified copies of any supporting documents with the form